 - Food consumption is allowed in the library as long as it does not create a mess or hazard.
 Deliveries are to be met outside the library.

-- Use of alcohol, tobacco, marijuana or controlled substances in the library is strictly forbidden.
+- Use of alcohol, tobacco, or other controlled substances in the library is strictly forbidden.

 Proper use of identification